Swire42/PythonSchedulerInternship/README.md

 ### PyBind11

 If you installed the kernel another way, don't forget to install PyBind11.
-It can be install with Python's Pip, package "pybind11"
+It can be install with Python's Pip, package "pybind11" (`pip3 install pybind11`)

 ### ghOSt userspace